 OVERVIEW

-Between 1992 and 1995, as a result of the conflict in former Yugoslavia, 2.2 million persons, or more than half of the pre-war population, fled their homes in Bosnia and Herzegovina (BiH).
-Of these, 1.2 million left the country to seek refugee protection abroad, while approximately one million were displaced within BiH.
+As a consequence of the armed conflicts in the 1990s, over 2.2 million persons, or more than half of the pre-war domicile population, were displaced within and outside the borders of Bosnia and Herzegovina (BiH).
+Of these, approximately one million persons were displaced within BiH, while 1.2 million left the country to seek refugee protection abroad, mostly in neighbouring countries of the region.
 Aside from the devastating human impact of the war, nearly 500 000 homes, or almost half of all housing units in the country, were either partially or completely destroyed.

-The Regional Housing Programme (RHP) aims to provide durable housing solutions to vulnerable refugees, internally displaced persons (IDPs) and returnees, either in their places or origin or of displacement.
-Overall, 26 500 applications for RHP housing assistance have been received from those wishing to return to their pre-war homes in BiH, in addition to others wishing to integrate within local communities in the country.
-Altogether, close to 2 800 housing solutions should be delivered under the approved sub-projects, to the benefit of more than 8 200 most-vulnerable persons.
+The Regional Housing Programme (RHP) was launched by Bosnia and Herzegovina, Croatia, Montenegro and Serbia in 2012 with the objective of providing durable housing solutions to vulnerable refugees, internally displaced persons (IDPs) and returnees, either in their places of origin or of displacement.
+Overall, 26 500 family applications for RHP housing assistance were received from those wishing to return to their pre-war homes in BiH, in addition to others wishing to integrate within local communities in the country.
+The RHP came to a successful conclusion in 2023, having provided durable and sustainable housing solutions to 2 778 families (approx. 9.000 persons) in BiH.

 SUB-PROJECTS IN BOSNIA AND HERZEGOVINA